 1. Eats Plenty of Plants

 Consuming a wide variety of fruits, vegetables, legumes, nuts, seeds, and whole grains may reduce your risk for disease and help you live longer.
-There are many studies that link a plant-heavy diet with a lower risk of premature death and a lower instance of diseases like cancer, heart disease, and cardiovascular disease [1].
+Many studies link a plant-heavy diet with a lower risk of premature death and a lower instance of diseases like cancer, heart disease, and cardiovascular disease [1].

-In fact, there are several studies that show a vegetarian or vegan diet can reduce your risk of premature death by twelve to fifteen percent.
+In fact, several studies show a vegetarian or vegan diet can reduce your risk of premature death by twelve to fifteen percent.
 They can also lower your risk of dying from cancer, heart or kidney disease, or hormone-related diseases by 29 to 52 percent [2].

 One of the main reasons why eating a lot of plant-based foods is a good habit for longevity is because of the antioxidant levels in those foods.
 The specialized chemicals help your body repair some of the damage that occurs as you age.
 The more antioxidants you eat, the more that will be available for your body to repair its tissues [3].